Security Services for the IoT

 You must submit your slides through Canvas before your presentation, which your teachers will check.

-You also will also need to deliver your measurement results of the IoT device through Canvas.
+You also will also need to deliver your measurement results of the IoT device through Canvas in the form of 3 files:

-The name of a PCAP file must be of the form
+or Wireshark).
+The name of the PCAP file must be of the form

 <team-ID>-<device-name>.pcap